abiosoft/caddy-exec/README.md

 - **log** - [Caddy log output module](https://caddyserver.com/docs/caddyfile/directives/log#output-modules) for standard output log.
 Defaults to `stderr`.
 - **err_log** - [Caddy log output module](https://caddyserver.com/docs/caddyfile/directives/log#output-modules) for standard error log.
 Defaults to the value of `log` (standard output log).
 - **foreground** - if present, runs the command in the foreground.
 For commands at http endpoints, the command will exit before the http request is responded to.
+- **pass_thru** - if present, enables pass-thru mode, which continues to the next HTTP handler in the route instead of responding directly
 - **startup** - if present, run the command at startup.
 Ignored in routes.
 - **shutdown** - if present, run the command at shutdown.
 Ignored in routes.